melfore/mosaic/CONTRIBUTING.md

 Write a meaningful title, add an approver and write a description.
 If your work targets an open issue, please use the GitHub keywords to refer to it (for more info see [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).

 Every new PR must undergo an automated `test` CI Action, which starts immediately after creating the PR.
-It checks out the project and runs tests with coverage (similar to *pre-push* hook).
+It checks out the project and runs tests with coverage.

 For more details see [test](./.github/workflows/test.yml) workflow.